Monday, September 2, 2024

 • Best-practice fixes for each vulnerability, including code snippets where relevant.

-• Email support from our application security experts.
+• On-demand security coaching support from our application security experts to help you patch vulnerabilities faster.